StormbotTCL/Stormbot7/sb7_readme.txt

 Here is how you you should set-up SB7 with your eggdrop:

 Step #0:
-     # unzip / untar the script in the bot's scripts directory:
+     # unzip / untar the script in the bot's HOME directory (this is a change!):
      cd <bot's home directory>
-     cd scripts
      tar -zxvf <stormbot tarball>
      # All files will dump into "scripts/sb7/"